vcdim/.emacs.d/README.md

      -e "(select-frame-set-input-focus (selected-frame))" \
      -s work
    ```
-   and a `Capture.app` with the following code
+   Also recommend to create a `Capture.app` with the following code
    ```sh
    /opt/homebrew/opt/emacs-plus@29/bin/emacsclient \
      -c -n \